Update

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

 Tourism: Little formal tourism industry infrastructure is in place.
-Tourists are considered to be participating in activities at their own risk.
+Tourists participate in activities at their own risk.
 Emergency response and subsequent appropriate medical treatment may not be available in-country.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
 See our webpage for more information on insurance providers for overseas coverage.

 Local Laws & Special Circumstances